biocore/mmvec/README.md

 Open the website (highlighted in red) in a browser.
 (Hint; if that doesn’t work try putting only the port number (here it is 6006), adding localhost, localhost:6006).
 Leave this tab alone.
 Now any rhapsody output directories that you add to the folder that tensorflow is running in will be added to the webpage.

-If working properly will look something like this
+If working properly, it will look something like this
 ![tensorboard](https://github.com/biocore/rhapsody/raw/master/img/tensorboard.png "Tensorboard")

 FIRST graph in Tensorflow; 'Prediction accuracy'.
 Labelled `cv_rmse`

 This is a graph of the prediction accuracy of the model; the model will try to guess the metabolite intensitiy values for the testing samples that were set aside in the script above, using only the microbe counts in the testing samples.
 Then it looks at the real values and sees how close it was.

-The second graph is the `likelihood` - if your `likelihood` values are plateaued, that is a sign that you have reachconverged and reached a local minima.
+The second graph is the `likelihood` - if your `likelihood` values are plateaued, that is a sign that you have converged and reached at a local minima.

 The x-axis is the number of iterations (meaning times the model is training across the entire dataset).
 Every time you iterate across the training samples, you also run the test samples and the averaged results are being plotted on the y-axis.